 Step 3: Create a Runbook

-Create a New Runbook:
+Create a New Runbook

-- In your Automation Account, click on Runbooks.
+In your Automation Account, click on Runbooks.

-- Click on + Create a runbook.
+Click on + Create a runbook.

-- Enter a name for the runbook, select PowerShell as the type, and click Create.
+Enter a name for the runbook, select PowerShell as the type, and click Create.

-Copy and Paste the Script from Github here
+Copy Script from GitHub

 Update email settings, threshold values, and any other required parameters.

-Save and Publish the Runbook:
+Save and Publish the Runbook

 Click Save and then Publish the runbook.